-For the purposes of the Data Protection Act 1998 ("the Act"), the data controller is Department For Communities and Local Government of Eland House, Bressenden, Place, London, SW1E 5DU who is registered with the Office of the Information Commissioner, Registration Number Z7123035.
+For the purposes of the Data Protection Act 1998 ("the Act"), the data controller is Department For Communities and Local Government of Fry Building, 2 Marsham Street, London, SW1P 4DF who is registered with the Office of the Information Commissioner, Registration Number Z7123035.

 WHAT INFORMATION DO WE COLLECT FROM YOU?

 We may collect and process the following data about you:

 We do not collect information about our visitors from other sources, such as public records or bodies, or private organisations.

 FOR WHAT PURPOSES IS THE INFORMATION BEING PROCESSED?

 We use the information held about you in the following ways:

 If we wish to use your personal data for a new purpose, other than which it was originally supplied, we are required by law to ask you first.